Policy and Targets

 Background and the Role of Reductions in Meeting Environmental and Economic Objectives

-The US flaring data and international agreements are described in the Federal Offshore case study, on the US federal offshore production.
-According to the Energy Information Administration, the states of Texas, North Dakota, and New Mexico account for 90 percent of total national flaring in 2018.
+US flaring data and international agreements are described in section 1 of the preceding case study, on US federal offshore production.
+According to the Energy Information Administration, in 2021, the United States vented and flared about 287 billion cubic feet, of which 36 percent were in Texas, 27 percent in North Dakota, 23 percent in Wyoming, and 6 percent in New Mexico.

 The share of onshore oil production on public lands has been increasing slowly for years.
 It picked up pace after 2015, thanks to increased drilling and development in tight oil plays, reaching 10 percent of total onshore oil production in 2020.
 The share of onshore gas production on public lands has been declining for years.
 It fell below 9 percent of total onshore gas production in 2020.

 Flaring and venting from oil and gas operations on public lands has been regulated by the Department of the Interior’s Bureau of Land Management (BLM) since 1980.
-In a 2010 report, the GAO identified opportunities to reduce flared and vented gas in federal onshore and offshore fields to increase royalties and reduce GHG emissions.
-In a 2016 report, the GAO identified gaps in the regulation of flaring and venting in federal onshore fields by the BLM and the Department of Interior’s ONRR.
+In a 2010 report, the Government Accountability Office (GAO) identified opportunities to reduce flared and vented gas in federal onshore and offshore fields to increase royalties and reduce greenhouse gas (GHG) emissions.
+In a 2016 report, the GAO identified gaps in the regulation of flaring and venting in federal onshore fields by the BLM and the Department of Interior’s Office of Natural Resources Revenue (ONRR).

 In 2014, the President’s Climate Action Plan set a goal of cutting methane emissions from oil and gas operations by 40–45 percent below the 2012 level by 2025.
 In response, the BLM issued the 2016 Waste Prevention Rule, which targeted the reduction of flaring and venting via a series of new measures, including some of the recommendations from the 2016 GAO report.
-The BLM’s 2016 Waste Prevention Rule has never been fully implemented, because of legal challenges from states and industry groups.
-By 2020, parts of it had been either rescinded by the BLM’s revisions or vacated by court rulings in response to legal challenges by several states and industry groups.
-Other states and environmental groups have been litigating to reinstate the 2016 Waste Prevention Rule.
-At the time of writing, the BLM regulation had mostly reverted to rules set in 1980.
+The BLM’s 2016 Waste Prevention Rule was never fully implemented, because of legal challenges from states and industry groups.
+In 2018, the BLM revised the rule.
+In 2020, federal courts vacated both versions in response to legal challenges and the BLM regulation reverted to rules set in 1980.
+Other states and environmental groups litigated to reinstate the 2016 Waste Prevention Rule.
+On November 30, 2022, the BLM proposed a new rule, the Waste Prevention, Production Subject to Royalties, and Resource Conservation.
+The rule codifies the general guidelines of Section 50263 of the Inflation Reduction Act of 2022.
+It is narrower than the 2016 Waste Prevention Rule to avoid similar legal challenges.
+Relevant specifics of the proposed rule are discussed in later sections of this case study.

 Targets and Limits